aiegoo/documentation/pages/mydoc/mydoc_deeplearning.md

 | 70.   | 80 + Computer vision Learning code                           | [link](https://bit.ly/3hKCpkm)              |
 | 71.   | Deep learning Treasure                                       | [link](https://bit.ly/359zLQb)              |

-## Road Lane line detection – Computer Vision Project
+## Road Lane line detection – CV Project
 Lane Line detection is a critical component for self driving cars and also for computer vision in general.
 This concept is used to describe the path for self-driving cars and to avoid the risk of getting in another lane.

 In this project, we will build a machine learning project to detect lane lines in real-time.
 We will do this using the concepts of computer vision using OpenCV library.
 To detect the lane we have to detect the white markings on both sides on the lane.